Brittany Hodges: Storylines

-Flash forward to 2019, Brittany was hired by Sharon Newman as her lawyer after she was accused of murdering J.T.
+Flash forward to 2019, Brittany was hired by Sharon Newman as her lawyer after receiving allegations of the murdering of J.T.
 Helstrom and disposing of the body with the help of Victoria Newman, Nikki Newman, and Phyllis Summers.
-In trial, Brittany did a fantastic job of slaughtering Phyllis on the stand since Phyllis made a deal with District attorney Christine Williams to roll over on the other women in an attempt to avoid prison time.
-Through very good efforts, unfortunately Sharon was found guilty and sentenced to 4 years in prison.
+In trial, Brittany defended herself against Phyllis, who made a deal with District attorney Christine Williams to work against the other women.
+Ultimately, Sharon was found guilty and sentenced to 4 years in prison.